TEMPLE HOUSE APPRENTICESHIP

 The Urban Mission Center, a ministry of The Salvation Army, is committed to developing missional leaders for the opportunity of the urban millennium.
 The purpose of this apprenticeship is to walk with young adults as they strengthen their missional leadership skills.
 Our city context provides a great place to explore the complexities of urban America.
 The activities and assignments will be largely cooperative, and guided by a local mentor assigned by the Urban Mission Center.

-Apprentices of the Urban Mission Center are asked to commit to Temple Houses, a missional community of young adults dwelling together in Benton Park West, an under resourced neighborhood in St. Louis, MO.
+Apprentices of the Urban Mission Center are asked to commit to the Temple House community, a missional community of young adults dwelling together in Benton Park West, an underserved neighborhood in St. Louis, MO.

-Apprenticeships are one year opportunities for young adults ages 18-29.
-This opportunity includes a $500 monthly stipend (this is taxable income) along with furnished housing and utilities.
-The time commitment is approximately 25-29 hours per week, and attendance is required at two out-of-town events: Regeneration (February 17-19) and Central Bible and Leadership Institute (July 30 - August 7).
-Weekly hours are split between the Temple House community and a site placement at a local non-profit, and the Salvation Army Temple Corps.
+Apprenticeships are one year opportunities running from September 7th, 2018- August 9th, 2019.
+The time commitment is approximately 25-30 hours per week, and attendance is required at two out-of-town events: Regeneration (February 17-19) and Central Bible and Leadership Institute (July 30 - August 7).
+Weekly hours are split between the Temple House community, a site placement at a local non-profit, and the Salvation Army Temple Corps.
 A $500 monthly stipend and furnished housing with utilities is provided.
 The apprenticeship weekly schedule will be set by the Community Life Coordinator.
 If you are able to find a part time job that works around the Apprenticeship weekly schedule, you are allowed to have a job outside of the Apprenticeship.

 DURING your time as an apprentice of the Urban Mission Center, you can expect to: